Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 #### Management of error code

-Our _ApiController_ delegate the work to a _business_ class that will do all the logic, the controller will _catch_ errors throw by _business_ and then get the code thrown and send it as a HTTP error code.
+Our _ApiController_ delegate the work to a _business_ class that will do all the logic.
+The controller will _catch_ errors thrown by _business_ and then send it as a HTTP error code.

 ## Application api